-If they get favorable surroundings, one hydra can produce up to 15 baby hydras a month.
+If Hydras get favorable surroundings, one hydra can produce up to 15 baby hydras a month.
 These new hydras are also able to produce more hydras just like their parent hydra.

 So, close your eyes and just calculate how fast they can spread in your whole tank.
 A single hydra will lead to hundreds within a very short time.

-Q. Are chemical options better for destroying the hydra colonies completely?
+Are chemical options better for destroying the Hydra colonies completely?

 While hydra is practically impossible to prevent from entering your shrimp tank, they are easy to get rid of if you try these methods.
 So, if you have noticed their entrance in your tank, do not be anxious because they will not put an end to your shrimp colony within a night.

 Rather, deal with hydra trying the most suitable method for your tank at the earliest to avoid any possible loss to your shrimps.

 Hello, I’m Muntaseer Rahman, the owner of AcuarioPets.com.
 I’m passionate about aquarium pets like shrimps, snails, crabs, and crayfish.
 I’ve created this website to share my expertise and help you provide better care for these amazing pets.